 - Search “TTN Theater MSP” on Facebook, or insert this link to access the private group page: https://www.facebook.com/groups/ttntheatermsp

 - Not a member of the private FB group yet?
 Simply request to join the group.
 The group administrator will receive notification of your request, accept your request, and, you’re in!

-- When you receive notification that your request has been accepted, jump in:
+- When you receive notification that your request has been accepted, join the conversation:

 - Read and post about what’s hot and happening

-- Meet up with us at an outing or post-performance discussion
+- Meet up at events and post-performance discussions

 Got questions?
 Need help?
 Contact Robin Getman at RGetman220@aol.com.